 There is no certain “right time” to settle your case.
-But, it is usually important to make sure you have a good understanding of your injury and the treatment you need before considering settlement.
+But, you usually want to make sure you have a good understanding of your injury and the medical treatment you need before considering settlement.

 If you settle your case too soon, you risk not fully understanding your injury.
 Because of this, you could agree to settle your case for too little.
 Because a workers compensation settlement is almost always final once the Georgia State Board of Workers’ Compensation approves it, settling your case for too little could be a very bad mistake.

-I usually suggest that my clients wait until maximum medical improvement (MMI) before they consider settlement.
-MMI provides a good opportunity to have a better understanding of your injury and how it will affect you in the future.
+In most situations, I suggest that my clients wait until they reach maximum medical improvement (MMI) before they consider settlement.
+By the time you reach maximum medical improvement, you usually have a pretty good understanding of your injury and how it will affect you in the future.